Radio in the United States: Post–World War I

-Some time in the fall of 1919 Lee de Forest reactivated 2XG in New York City.
+Some time in the fall of 1919, Lee de Forest reactivated 2XG in New York City.
 However, the station was ordered to shut down in early 1920, after it was moved to a new site without first getting government approval.
-De Forest transferred the station's transmitter to the California Theater building in San Francisco, where it was relicensed as 6XC, and in the spring of 1920 it began daily broadcasts of the theater's orchestra.
+De Forest transferred the station's transmitter to the California Theater building in San Francisco, where it was relicensed as 6XC, and in the spring of 1920, it began daily broadcasts of the theater's orchestra.
 De Forest later stated this was the "first radio-telephone station devoted solely" to broadcasting to the public.

-In March 1920 Radio News & Music, Inc., established by Lee de Forest associate Clarence "C.S."
+In March 1920, Radio News & Music, Inc., established by Lee de Forest associate Clarence "C.S."
 Thompson, took up the promotion of newspaper-run broadcasting stations, offering local franchises and asking in national advertisements "Is Your Paper to be One of the Pioneers Distributing News and Music by Wireless?"
 The Detroit News became the company's first—and ultimately only—newspaper customer, leasing a small de Forest transmitter, initially licensed as 8MK.
-On August 20, 1920 the newspaper began limited daily broadcasts, which were expanded beginning August 31 with programming featuring local election returns.
+On August 20, 1920, the newspaper began limited daily broadcasts, which were expanded beginning August 31 with programming featuring local election returns.
 The station was ultimately relicensed as WWJ, and while observing its 25th anniversary in 1945 the News claimed for it the titles of "the world's first station" and where "commercial radio broadcasting began".

-After the war the American Radio and Research Company (AMRAD) in Medford Hillside, Massachusetts reactivated 1XE.
+After the war, the American Radio and Research Company (AMRAD) in Medford Hillside, Massachusetts, reactivated 1XE.
 Although there is limited documentation for this station, it reportedly began making a few entertainment broadcasts in the summer of 1920.

-As others joined the broadcasting ranks, in the late summer of 1920 QST magazine reported that "it is the rare evening that the human voice and strains of music do not come in over the air".
+As others joined the broadcasting ranks, in the late summer of 1920, QST magazine reported that "it is the rare evening that the human voice and strains of music do not come in over the air".
 However, broadcasting efforts were still scattered and largely unorganized.
-In the fall of 1920 a major industrial firm, the Westinghouse Electric & Manufacturing Co., entered the field, and historian Erik Barnouw summarized this watershed event as "There was a fervent of interest, but without a sense of direction—until something happened in Pittsburgh."
+In the fall of 1920, a major industrial firm, the Westinghouse Electric & Manufacturing Co., entered the field.
+Historian Erik Barnouw summarized this watershed event, saying "There was fervent interest, but without a sense of direction—until something happened in Pittsburgh."